jeromecoupe/sassgrids/readme.md

 # Goals

-I wanted a simple and quick way to design responsive grids in SASS so I built this little set of mixins that allow you to use namespaced classes and silent SASS selectors to create a modile first grid very rapidly.
-My goals were to:
+I wanted a simple and quick way to design responsive grids in SASS so I built this little set of mixins that allow you to use namespaced classes and silent SASS selectors to create a mobile first grid very rapidly.
+Set goals:

 - Responsive
 - Mobile First